 GSTT1 (Glutathione S-Transferase Theta 1) is a Protein Coding gene.
-Diseases associated with GSTT1 include asbestosis and laryngeal carcinoma.
-Among its related pathways are Metabolism and Chemical carcinogenesis.
+Diseases associated with GSTT1 include laryngeal carcinoma and asbestosis.
+Among its related pathways are Metabolism and Phase II conjugation.
 GO annotations related to this gene include glutathione transferase activity and glutathione peroxidase activity.

 UniProtKB/Swiss-Prot for GSTT1 Gene